ami-arkhan/study/codes/basic-problem/factorial/README.md

+## Learn:
+- Store and update calculated value in array, when the result is very big to store in a single variable.

-# Problem:
+## Problem:
-Find factorial.
+Find factorial of a given number.

-# Input:
+### Input:
 3   // Total test cases

 9   // Input Number